EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 One way to mitigate pervasive monitoring is to use a key exchange that provides perfect forward secrecy.
 EDHOC therefore only supports methods with perfect forward secrecy.
 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw-public keys and self-signed certificates as small as possible.
 Raw-public keys and self-signed certificates are not a replacement for a public key infrastructure, but SHOULD be used instead of symmetrical group keys for bootstrapping.

 Compromise of the long-term keys (PSK or private authentication keys) does not compromise the security of completed EDHOC exchanges.
-Compromising the private authentication keys of one party lets the attacker impersonate that compromised party in EDHOC exchanges with other parties.
+Compromising the private authentication keys of one party lets the attacker impersonate that compromised party in EDHOC exchanges with other parties, but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
 Compromising the PSK lets the attacker impersonate Party U in EDHOC exchanges with Party V and impersonate Party V in EDHOC exchanges with Party U.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.